akesling/bambam/README.md

-bambam: auto-generate capnproto schema from your golang source files.
+primitvbambam: auto-generate capnproto schema from your golang source files.
 ======

 Adding [capnproto serialization](https://github.com/glycerine/go-capnproto) to an existing Go project used to mean writing alot of boilerplate.